mevdschee/aspnetcorevb/README.md

 # aspnetcorevb

-Ported the example "ASP.Net Core Web Application" from C# to Visual Basic (for DotNet Core 2.1).
+ported the example "ASP.Net Core Web Application" from C# to VB.
+It is (successfully) using Razor .cshtml files in a VB project.
+I have ensured it is compatible with ASP.Net Core 2.1.

 When you run this code using 'dotnet run' you will encounter: